 1. Publicize and update the plan to encourage its use in the decision-making process.
-This includes making copies of the plan available at the Town Hall, City Hall, and library, and presenting the plan to various organizations throughout the community.
+This includes making copies of the plan available at the Town Hall, City Hall, and library, as well as presenting the plan to various organizations throughout the community.
 The Comprehensive Plan should be reviewed annually and updated every 5 years to remain consistent with current local conditions.

+VII Intergovernmental Cooperation: City & Town of Platteville Smart Growth Comprehensive Plan 12/10/2013
-2. Ensure compliance with the intents of the Comprehensive Plan as a prerequisite to development within the City's and Town's jurisdictions.

-3. Establish a rational balance and coordination of City, Town, and County authority over the use and development of land.

-4. Encourage coordinated and cooperative agreements between the City, Town, and other public agencies that lower the cost of providing public services.

-5. Encourage land use, boundary, and administrative agreements between the City and Town.

-6. Conduct annual meetings between the County, Town, and City planning commissions to open channels of communication.

-7. Coordinate development land use planning.

-8. Work with the Wisconsin Department of Transportation and other regional agencies to assure that transportation and other major infrastructure improvements are consistent with the goals and policies of the Comprehensive Plan.

-9. Coordinate to create attractive gateways into the joint community.
+- 2. Ensure compliance with the intents of the Comprehensive Plan as a prerequisite to development within the City's and Town's jurisdictions. - 3.
+Establish a rational balance and coordination of City, Town, and County authority over the use and development of land. - 4.
+Encourage coordinated and cooperative agreements between the City, Town, and other public agencies that lower the cost of providing public services. - 5.
+Encourage land use, boundary, and administrative agreements between the City and Town. - 6.
+Conduct annual meetings between the County, Town, and City planning commissions to open channels of communication. - 7.
+Coordinate development land use planning. - 8.
+Work with the Wisconsin Department of Transportation and other regional agencies to assure that transportation and other major infrastructure improvements are consistent with the goals and policies of the Comprehensive Plan. - 9.
+Coordinate to create attractive gateways into the joint community.